lebedevdsl/chef-dotfiles/README.md

 -----------

 Our per-user data bag is named `users`.
 Each engineer has their own data bag.
-The default data bag for a new user includes this dotfiles section:
+Include this dotfiles section in a new user's data bag:

     "dotfiles": {
       "enabled_standard": true,